How To Rebuild Fallen Arches

 • Looking to lace up your shoes and get out there in your new insoles?
 Try the Active Insole.
 It’s specially designed to better protect against shocks and high-impact activity, making it perfect for those who still want to get in their weekly (or daily) walks.

 • Worried about fitting an insole into your sleekest heels?
 Have no fear—the Vionic Slim Fit Insole is your new party companion.
-Providing one-of-a-kind support in a simple, stylish shape, these insoles will have your favorite pair of heels feeling like your favorite pair of kicks.
+Providing one-of-a-kind foot and arch support in a simple, stylish shape, these insoles will have your favorite pair of heels feeling like your favorite pair of kicks.

 Stretching

+Are you wondering how to rebuild arches in flat feet at home?
 Building a gentle, at-home stretching routine to move and flex your injured foot is one of the best ways to repair a fallen arch, as these careful movements can help rebuild weakened ligaments in a slow, safe way.
+Whether you are looking for exercises for arthritis or simple movements to ease underlying pain, stretching can be a great tool to keep your feet comfortable.

 Here are a few of our favorite stretching exercises to try:3